If you live in Jordan and want to apply for an airport transit visa for the Netherlands or Estonia, find out about the rules and how to apply.

 You can make an appointment via the website of VFS Global.

 The VAC only takes in the visa applications.
 They don't have any involvement with the decision on visa applications.
 On behalf of the Netherlands embassy the Consular Service Organisation (CSO) in The Hague is authorised to take decisions on the visa applications.

 Unfortunately, it has come to our attention that some agencies or agents that assist applicants in the application procedure charge applicants additionally for booking an appointment at the embassy.

-The embassy of the Kingdom of the Netherlands would like to draw the attention of all applicants that the embassy does not charge any fees for making an appointment through its appointment system.
+The Netherlands embassy would like to draw the attention of all applicants that the embassy does not charge any fees for making an appointment through its appointment system.
 The embassy strongly recommends that applicants make their own appointment.